tom-seddon/basic_editor/pres/README.md

 The product looks a lot like the Acornsoft BASIC Editor, with an extra command (`UTILS`) that enters a separate UI that provides some additional stuff like program packing.
 And looking at the code, it looks like it is indeed related (though not identical).

 This folder contains any materials related to investigating it.
 Since it's apparently related to the Acornsoft BASIC Editor, it'd be nice to have an updated version of it too, based on the updated BASIC Editor, if that would be easy to do!

+# ROM layout

+The 32 KB ROM consists of two parts:

+- bedit: the editor part, related to the Acornsoft BASIC Editor
+- butils: the new utils part

 # Original source files

 Disk image posted here:
 https://stardot.org.uk/forums/viewtopic.php?f=3&t=7719&start=30#p108512

+There's no code for the bedit half, but most of the code for the butils half is here.

 The extracted contents of the disk images can be found in the repo.
 Largely text files with CR line endings, so comprehensible to many PC